Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ### Configuration JSON

-The IoT Plug and Play bridge is supplied with a JSON based configuration file that generally specifies the following pieces of information:
+The IoT Plug and Play bridge is supplied with a JSON based configuration that generally specifies the following pieces of information:

 * How to make a connection with Azure IoT, i.e. via connection strings, authentication parameters or device provisioning information if the connection is made using DPS
 * The location of the device capability model that will be used by the Pnp Bridge (static and immutable for now) which defines capabilities of an IoT plug and play device